Xiaonan21/xiaonan21.github.io/content/publication/working-paper-3/index.md

 ---
-abstract: How does increased monitoring change bureaucratic appointments?
-I argue that when politicians lack sufficient and credible information on the character of bureaucrats, increased monitoring forces politicians to prioritize minimizing risks over bureaucratic expertise.
-Using an original dataset of 1465 China’s provincial agency leaders, I find that after an unexpected anticorruption campaign, the proportion of agency leaders with inside-agency work experience drops significantly in agencies with higher risk of corruption, but not in agencies with lower risk of corruption.
-I interpret the results as provincial leaders’ cautiousness to reduce the higher risk of corruption associated with agency insiders, thus avoid being implicated by their appointees’ mistakes.
-I further demonstrate that appointing outsiders was not driven by seeking candidates with better abilities or higher political standards — two intended objectives of tightening up bureaucratic appointments.
-My findings qualify the effectiveness of relying on top-down accountability to regulate bureaucratic appointments in authoritarian regimes.
+abstract: How do authoritarian anti-corruption campaigns affect the selection of bureaucrats?
+On the one hand, increased monitoring capacity after the campaign should ease politicians’ concerns about their appointees’ misbehavior when making appointment decisions.
+On the other hand, politicians could be frightened and thus make risk-averse decisions by prioritizing reducing corruption risks in appointments.
+Using an original dataset of China’s provincial agency leaders, I find that after Xi Jinping’s anti-corruption campaign, provincial leaders appointed fewer agency leaders with inside-agency work experience in high-profile agencies with high corruption risks.
+I interpret the results as provincial leaders' cautiousness to reduce higher corruption risks of agency insiders, thus avoiding being implicated by their appointees’ misbehavior.
+I further demonstrate that appointing outsiders cannot be explained by patron-client relationships or seeking candidates with higher abilities and political skills.
+My findings reveal the nuanced effects of using authoritarian approaches to improve the quality of government.

 authors:
 - admin

-date: "2021-07-01T00:00:00Z"
+date: "2022-09-01T00:00:00Z"
 doi: ""
 featured: true
 image: